GeorgeLeePatterson/stately/docs/getting-started/quick-start.md

 3. **Codegen**: The Stately CLI parsed the OpenAPI spec and generated TypeScript types and schema definitions.

-4. **Frontend**: The runtime consumed those types to provide:
+4. **Frontend**: The Stately runtime and pre-built pages provided:
-   - Type-safe API client
+   - Type-safe API client via `openapi-fetch`
-   - React hooks for data fetching
+   - Complete CRUD UI with list, detail, create, and edit views
-   - Form generation from schemas
+   - Auto-generated forms based on your entity schemas
+   - Navigation sidebar with entity types
+   - Responsive layout with header and breadcrumbs

 ## Next Steps